vitalijm/acf-custom-field-locations-rule/README.md

 # acf-custom-field-locations-rule
-Set Field Group Location using Field other Groups
+Set Field Group Location based on Fields other Groups

+Still testing, there's a lot of debugging code hanging around.